 Now, one way to overcome these mechanisms is with the help of drugs like the immune checkpoint inhibitors we focused on in the previous article.
 But, another class of immunotherapy are adoptive cellular therapies (ACT), which, on a fundamental level, isolate and extract T-cells, expand their populations outside of the body, and then inject them back into the patient.
-Two examples of ACTs include: CAR-T cell therapy, which I will cover in the next article, and the focus of this article: tumor-infiltrating lymphocyte (TIL) therapy.
+Two examples of ACTs include: CAR-T cell therapy, which I will cover in a future article, and the focus of this article: tumor-infiltrating lymphocyte (TIL) therapy.

 The Immune System: Defending Your Body Is A Full-Time Job

 Crash Course Immunology — Part 1 of Cancer Immunotherapy Series

 The tumor microenvironment (TME) consists of a variety of different components, including the cancer cells, blood and lymph vessels supplying the tumor, and of note, tumor infiltrating immune cells and cytokines and chemokines that regulate immune responses.
 These immune cells make up the tumor immune microenvironment (TIME), and include myeloid-derived suppressor cells (MDSC), tumor-associated macrophages (TAM) and cytotoxic lymphocytes.
 Studies show that increased MDSC & TAM density in the TME can actually help the tumor grow, while increased numbers of cytotoxic lymphocytes can help fight the tumor and promote recovery.